wtchen/phytab_splitter/README.md

 ###Install
 You may find the library on PyPI: https://pypi.python.org/pypi/phytab_splitter/

-To install, simply run ``pip install phytab_splitter``.
+To install, simply run ``pip install phytab_splitter --pre``.
 For now, consult the source code for usage information.

 ### More information
 [Phytab specification](http://osiris-phylogenetics.blogspot.com/2012/09/introduction-to-phytab-format.html)